Statement on Student Rights and Responsibilities

 6. Identification.
 Refusal to provide proper identification upon request.
 Students are expected to carry their valid student identification at all times and to present it upon request by University officials including, but not limited to University Police, faculty, residence life staff, and other staff of the institution.
 The University may confiscate any ID card that has been misused, duplicated, or altered.
 Cards may be retained temporarily while their validity is checked.
 A student may possess only one ID card.
 Use of the ID card by any person other than the person to whom it was issued or use of the card under false pretenses is a violation of the Code of Conduct.

 7. Theft.
-Theft and/or possession of stolen property.
+Theft and/or possession of stolen property is prohibited.
 Such property may include, but is not limited to, parking decals, and personal or university property.
 Theft of property having substantial value may result in serious disciplinary action for a first offense.

 8. Hazing.
 Hazing refers to practices that are a part of initiation into an affiliation with any organization.
 Hazing is considered a serious violation of The Student Code of Conduct and is prohibited in all forms.
 This code of conduct is based on fair and equal treatment with consideration and respect for all students and applies to organizations and individuals alike.
 Any person receiving bodily injury by hazing or mistreatment shall have a right to sue, civilly, the person or persons guilty.
 Western Kentucky University defines hazing as any action, physical abuse or creation of a situation that recklessly or intentionally endangers the mental or physical health of a participant by any person.
 A participant is defined as a university student, or any pledge.
 A person is defined as a university student, member, alumnus, affiliate alumnus, guest of any campus organization, or other individuals.